 A hike to the summit of Gros Morne Mountain, the second highest peak in Newfoundland, can be done via the rewarding and challenging 16 km Gros Morne Mountain Trail.
 From just below the summit of the 806 metre mountain, you can enjoy phenomenal views of Ten Mile Brook Pond and the Long Range Mountains, providing of course that the fog hasn’t rolled in to obscure everything.

-Gros Morne Mountain – an option as part of the Long Range Traverse
+Gros Morne Mountain – as part of the Long Range Traverse

 John and I did the hike to the summit on the last day of our Long Range Traverse.
 Instead of continuing down to the parking lot once we got to the junction by the Ferry Gulch Campsite (like most people do), we started climbing on a route that people use to descend.